 Rimini was our Stop Over Location

 Rimini is a great “home base” to get to San Marino as it’s just 12 miles away.
-The bus takes you there in about an hour and only cost 10€ round trip; which was well worth it.
-Without a car, this was the only way we could figure to visit one of the small separate countries within Italy.
+The bus takes you there in about an hour and only costs 10€ round trip; which was well worth it.
+Without a car, this was the only way we could figure out how to visit one of the small separate countries within Italy.
 Yes, San Marino is not a city in Italy, but a separate country.
-It’s also straight up sitting on a mountain.
+It’s also straight-up sitting on a mountain.